SSH

 o

-The first way is to copy a file from our computer to another computer and the second way from another computer to ours.
+The first way copies a file from our computer to another, and the second way copies a file from another to ours.

-For example let's do an ls of server1.
+For example, let's do a ls of server1

 !ssh -t server1 "ls"